reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 Couple of things to note here:

 ### Giving Stack Trace
-Giving stack trace in the error response can save our Developers and QAs trouble of crawling through the log files or console logs or by whatever means we have used to expose our logs.
+Giving stack trace in the error response can save our Developers and QA's trouble of crawling through the log files or console logs or by whatever means we have used to expose our logs.
 As we saw in the [Spring Boot's Default Exception Handling Mechanism](#spring-boots-default-exception-handling-mechanism) section that Spring was already providing us with this functionality but now, as we are handling error responses this also needs to be handled by ourselves.

-To achieve this similar to `server.error` first we have introduced a property named `reflectoring.trace` which if set to `true` will enable `stack_trace` in the response.
-In order to actually get `stack_trace` in an API response our clients must pass `trace` parameter with value `true`.
+To achieve this, similar to `server.error` first we have introduced a property named `reflectoring.trace` which if set to `true` will enable `stack_trace` in the response.
+In order to actually get `stackTrace` in an API response, our clients must pass `trace` parameter with the value `true`.

 ```text
 curl --location --request GET 'http://localhost:8080/product/1?trace=true'
 ```

 Now, as the behavior of `strace_trace` is controlled by our feature flag in our properties file, we can remove it or set to `false` when we deploy in production environments.

-### Catch All Exception
+### Catch-All Exception

 *Gotta catch em all*